Killing of José Campos Torres

-José "Joe" Campos Torres (December 20, 1953 - May 5, 1977) was a 23-year-old Mexican-American and veteran who was beaten by several Houston Police Department (HPD) officers, which subsequently led to his death.
+José "Joe" Campos Torres (December 20, 1953 – May 5, 1977) was a 23-year-old Mexican-American and veteran who was beaten by several Houston Police Department (HPD) officers, which subsequently led to his death.
 He had been brutally assaulted by a group of on-duty police officers on May 5, 1977, after being arrested for disorderly conduct at a bar in Houston's Mexican-American East End neighborhood.

 After Torres' arrest at the bar, the officers took him to the city jail for booking, but his injuries were so extensive that a supervisor instead ordered the officers to take Torres to a local hospital for immediate medical treatment.
 The officers did not comply with the order, and three days later, his severely beaten dead body was found floating in Buffalo Bayou, near the 1200 block of Commerce St., in downtown Houston.

 Following the discovery of Torres' body, two of the arresting officers, Terry W. Denson and Stephen Orlando, were charged with murder.
 Three other officers were fired from the HPD by Police Chief B.G.
 Bond, but no criminal charges were brought against them.
 A rookie officer who was present at the scenes of Torres' torture and drowning was a key witness for the prosecution.
-On October 7, 1977, Officers Denson and Orlando were convicted at the state level for Torres' death and found guilty of negligent homicide (a misdemeanor) by an all-white jury.
+On October 7, 1977, Denson and Orlando were found guilty of negligent homicide (a misdemeanor) by an all-white jury.
 The judge subsequently sentenced the officers to one year's probation and a one dollar fine.

-The racial composition of the jury, and the minimized criminal convictions and sentencing sparked community outrage, leading to multiple protests and the 1978 Moody Park Riot.
+The racial composition of the jury, the limited criminal charges and the lenient sentencing sparked community outrage, leading to multiple protests and the 1978 Moody Park Riot.
 His death led to negotiations between advocacy-based non-profits and HPD officials, which resulted in the addition of policies that addressed police-community racial relations.

 Following the State of Texas' controversial convictions of the two former officers, the Torres case was reviewed at the federal level by the U.S. Department of Justice, which led to three of the officers' federal convictions for violating Torres' civil rights.

-Torres' murder generated significant newspaper coverage across the United States.
+Torres' killing generated significant newspaper coverage across the United States.
 Initially, it focused on his assault and drowning, but soon it turned its attention to the historic racism, lack of HPD over-watch and the recurring absence of state and federal investigations.
 Later, a locally produced documentary appeared, entitled The Case of Joe Campos Torres, which focused on the history of police misconduct in Houston.
 In the year following his death, a poetic song by vocalist and activist Gil Scott-Heron appeared, titled "Poem for José Campos Torres", reflecting the struggles surrounding racism and police brutality.